Cafe chain Chaayos names Ajay Kaul as chief advisor amid plans for big expansion

 “To every 30 cups of tea, one cup of coffee us consumed,” added Saluja

-After stepping down from Jubiliant Foodworks, Kaul has been associated with ZZZZ and also invests in start-ups as an angel investor.
+After stepping down from Jubiliant Foodworks, Kaul has been associated with Everstone Capital and also invests in start-ups as an angel investor.
 His investments include logistics firm FarEye and Faballey, among others.

 Kaul believes it is a great time to be in the food and beverages industry as the customer discretionary spending continuous to go up.
 He does not rule out picking stake in Chaayos.
 “Investment will happen at the appropriate moment,” he added.